Careers in research

 Research roles are found in academia, advocacy and policy development, in international or environmental organisations, as well as financial services, market and social research.
 The list goes on.
 Underpinning the work is a desire to use research methods, to design research activities, conduct investigations, analyse findings, write up and present reports.

-Research is popular work with LSE graduates, and you’ll find alumni working in many different types of organisation.
-Many will have done a master's qualification; nearly all researchers in academia will have done (or be doing) a PhD.
-As you progress in your career it’s common either to develop expertise in a type of research method or to become a specialist in a particular field.
-Research managers have been promoted because of their competence, and they progress to managing other people, overseeing projects and allocating budgets.
+As you progress in your career, it’s common either to develop expertise in a type of research method or to become a specialist in a particular field.
+There are roles and career paths available for researchers with qualitative, quantitative and mixed methods backgrounds, and showcasing the methodological know-how that you have previously brought to specific projects is an excellent way of demonstrating your experience, subject knowledge and capabilities.
+Research managers are promoted because of their competence, and they progress to managing other people, overseeing projects and allocating budgets.

 Where can I work, what can I do, and how can I get there?